 If you submit personal data to PIR through our website, we may use that information to assist with the functionality of the website.
 This may include sending you information you have requested to receive (i.e. newsletters) and providing you with policy and services updates.
 Be aware that any information you voluntarily provide via message boards or public discussion tools becomes publicly available information and may be used by PIR or others.

-PIR may also collect aggregated data from visitors to our websites (i.e. cookies, log files, usage data, IP address, browser, click stream data, etc.) and may use that data to analyze and evaluate the effectiveness of our website design, services, marketing, and campaigns.
+PIR collects aggregated anonymized data from visitors to our websites via third-party data analytics (Google) (i.e. cookies, log files, usage data, IP address, browser, click stream data, etc.) as well as general performance data from any third-party ads and may use that data to analyze and evaluate the effectiveness of our website design, services, marketing, and campaigns.

-Because .ngo and .ong are validated TLDs, meaning that only confirmed non-governmental organizations may register these domain names, PIR will use the registration information we receive from registrars, as well as additional credential information provided by the registrant organization, to complete validation and audit processes as required by our ICANN contracts using OnGood, a community of verified .ngo and .ong domains.
-OnGood requires a contact to enter personal data, including name, address, e-mail address, and other personal data.
+Because .NGO and .ONG are validated TLDs, meaning that only confirmed non-governmental organizations may register these domain names, PIR will use the registration information we receive from registrars, as well as additional credential information provided by the registrant organization, to complete validation and audit processes as required by our ICANN contracts.
+Membership in OnGood is optional, however, membership requires a contact to enter personal data, including name, address, e-mail address, and other personal data.
+For more information about registration requirements for .NGO and .ONG refer to Policies.

 IV.
 Lawful Bases for Processing Personal Data